 “Hi, my name is Kathy and I have been addicted to more.”
 What about you?
-The good news is that I don’t believe that any of us are powerless against it—but we do need to admit that it is a problem to begin with and be on continual alert to its presence.
+The good news is that I don’t believe that any of us are powerless against it—but we do need to admit that it is a problem to begin with and be on continuous alert to its presence.
 But what exactly do I mean by being addicted to more, and why is it so important to recognize?
-Plus, why is our desire for more such an important awareness for a minimalist lifestyle?
+Plus, why is our desire for more such an important awareness for living a rightsized life?

 But what do I mean by more?
-My definition of more is the continual search for something to complete us and make us feel worthy, loveable and sufficient.
-That something can be all sorts of material things that are easily seen and/or measured like a bigger house, a prestigious car, a bigger bank account or a higher paying job.
-Or ‘more’ can be related to intangibles like educational degrees, spiritual understanding or position, being in perfect physical shape, the love of a child, or even needing other people’s recognition.
-Any time we think we need to be something more, or have something more, or do something more in order to “complete” ourselves and be okay, then we are stuck in the compulsive addiction so prevalent in our world today.
+My definition is the continuous search for something to complete us and make us feel worthy, lovable and sufficient.
+That something can be all sorts of material things that are easily seen and/or measured like a bigger house, a prestigious car, another pair of expensive shoes, a bigger bank account or a higher paying job.
+Or “more” can be related to intangibles like educational degrees, spiritual understanding or position, being in perfect physical shape, reaching the perfect weight, the love of a child, or even needing other people’s recognition.
+Any time we think we need to be something more, or have something more, or do something more in order to “complete” ourselves and be okay, we are stuck in the compulsive addiction so prevalent in our world today.
 Again, it’s not the thing or the concept that is problematic, it is our unconscious impulses that are so destructive to a peaceful and satisfied life.

-Making the problem even more complicated is that in most cases our very culture and worldview encourage the universal pursuit of more—at just about any cost.
-With an economy built around the idea that more is always better—regardless of the outcome, it’s no surprise that this behavior extends all the way down to personal finance and individual lives.
-We believe that businesses and corporations must always be growing (and becoming more) with both their income and their productivity.
+Making the problem even more complicated is that in most cases our very culture and worldview encourages the universal pursuit of more—at just about any cost.
+With an economy built around the idea that more is always better, regardless of the outcome, it’s no surprise that this behavior extends all the way down to personal finance and individual lives.
+We believe that businesses and corporations must always be growing their income and their productivity.
 Likewise, we grow up believing that it’s somehow un-American to be content and happy with who you are and what you have.
 We drive ourselves, our friends, our children and our lives with the idea that it is lazy, or unworthy or __________________ (you fill in the blank) if we stop for a moment to enjoy where we are, accept ourselves as we are, and take a break.

 Want to know if you have this addiction: Here’s a short quiz that may help: